 To own it, I had to create my own.

-Committing to the visionary business model starts with a leap
+Committing to the membership business model starts with a leap

 Finding our visionary model requires the most of us.
 It requires taking that big leap.